 - Net income formula or equation

-Here you should note that, the bottom line, or final line item, of your company’s income statement displays net income.
+Here you should note that the bottom line, or final line item of ff income statement, displays net income.
 Net income is the amount of profit that remains for a firm after all costs have been met.
 This is how the net income calculation looks:

-Revenues minus (-)any expenses incurred by your entity should equal (=)to the net income.
+Revenues minus the expenses incurred by your entity should equal the net income.

 Sales and other forms of positive cash inflows constitute revenues.
-The costs are the expenses.
-The net income equation could show a net loss in the early phases of a corporation.
+The costs are expenses.
+The net income equation could show a net loss in a corporation’s early phases.
 The objective of any small firm should be to become profitable or to have a positive net income.

 - Breakeven point formula

-The breakeven point is the moment at which your company’s entire operating expenses and its revenue are equal.
-At this point the company will not be having any profit or loss as the inflow of cash and outflow of the cash are equal.
+The breakeven point is the moment at which a company’s profit and revenue are equal.
+At this point, the company will make a profit or have a cash outflow equal to the inflow of care.

-In other words, your tiny firm has neither a gain nor a loss because it is neither making profits nor spending money.
-As a result, you’re at a profit.
+In OTCash areas, your tiny firm has neither a gain nor a loss because it is neither making profits nor spending money.
+As a buyer, you’re at a profit.

 You may calculate your breakeven point to find out how much more revenue your company needs to make in order to turn a profit.
 This is how the equation looks:

-Fixed Costs, when divided by Contribution Margin, should be equal to Breakeven Point
+Fixed Costs, when divided by Contribution Margin, should be equal to the Breakeven Point

 The predictable, regular expenses you must incur to operate your firm are known as fixed costs.
 The profit from a particular good or service is the contribution margin.
 Subtract all variable costs per unit from the sales price per unit, then divide by the sales price per unit to obtain the contribution margin.
 It appears as follows: